faradayafrica/Faraday-event/README.md

 # Getting Started with this Project

-This project was bootstrapped with React + TailwindCSS
+This project was bootstrapped with React + TailwindCSS + Airtable

 ## Available Scripts